 Soil, Planting, and Care

-Set plants at the spacing on the Bonnie label.
+For your best chance at garden success, skip the seeds and start instead with strong, vigorous Bonnie Plants®.
+Set the young plants at the spacing noted on the label.
 Brussels sprouts get large, so they need to be about 18 to 24 inches apart in a row or bed.
 If planted in rows, space rows 30 inches apart to give yourself enough room to walk.
 Don’t let seedlings sit around for long, dry out, or get stunted in their pack.
 Plant right away.

-Water thoroughly after planting to encourage good growth.
-Mix in some Miracle-Gro® Shake ‘N Feed® Tomato, Fruits & Vegetables Plant Food, or a starter fertilizer solution of fish emulsion or 20-20-20 mixed according to label directions.
-Mulch to keep the ground cool and moist.
-Water regularly, applying 1 to 1 1/2 inches of water a week if plants don’t receive enough rain.
+Water thoroughly after planting to encourage good growth, then mulch to keep the ground cool and moist.
+Water regularly, applying 1 to 1.5 inches of water a week if plants don’t receive enough rain.

 Insects that attack Brussels sprouts include harlequin bugs, cabbage loopers, diamondback moth, imported cabbageworm, cutworms, cabbage maggot, thrips, and webworms.
 Aphids can be especially difficult to control.
 Plants can also be bothered by powdery mildew and rust.